Balloch History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Bullock, Bullocke, Bulloch, Bullok, Bulloc and others.

-Another 31 words (2 lines of text) are included under the topic Early Balloch Notables in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Balloch Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Balloch Settlers in United States in the 18th Century

 - James Balloch, who landed in New England in 1796

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include: